scrameri/Umweltbiologie/Tutorial_anova_lm.md

 pairs.sterile <- ggpairs(data = morph, columns = c("Population","Elevation","Infection","Sex", vars.sterile))
 ```

-This saves a .pdf file of the specified size
+This code saves a .pdf file of the specified size.
+It is more reproducible (and therefore more scientific) to produce plots with such code rather than by manually exporting a plot from R Studio.
+The specified `height` and `width` also prevents the saved plot to be smaller or larger depending on your computer screen.

 ```R
 pdf("Pairsplots.pdf", height = 15, width = 15)
 pairs.sterile # or print(pairs.sterile)